 So, while any individual donor’s donation appears to be “doubled”, the counterfactual is that the matching donor’s funds would, in most cases, have gone to that, or another charity.
 There is very little additional funding coming in due to the claimed matching.

 While each of these previous arguments are, to me at least, good reasons to not put much stock in “matching” gifts as a reason to give, the final argument is really the only one that matters.
 There is no increase in the impact of YOUR donation because someone else also donated to a charity.

 This is like saying that you can get twice the taste sensation out of your ice cream cone because someone else also bought one.
 Somehow their taste sensation gets transferred to you so you get twice as much and they get…what?
 If you are getting twice the impact on your dollar, what is the original donor getting?
 Apparently nothing – not one sweet taste of butter pecan.
 Your donation dollar helps provide some change and the original donor’s donation provides the same amount.
 You can’t be greedy and claim their portion too.

-Even Charity Navigator in the US is confusing donors with this, trying to get them to be either the matcher or the matched - either way your donation is doubled!
+Many major (and not-so-major) charities are confusing donors with this, trying to get us to be either the matcher or the matched - and in some cases both have their donation doubled!
 They’re not fooling me with this gobbledy-gook.
 I hope others will also see the horrible flaws in this attempt to show “impact” and we can get on with discussing the actual (no multiplier needed) impact of our donations.